See You Tonight and Promise to Be a Good Boy! by Salo Muller

 Holocaust survivors at 70 year commemoration of KZ-Vaihingen/Enz.
 From right to left: Isaak Akerman, Manny Steinberg, Ted Weisbord, Boleslaw Urbanski, Jerzy Wojciewsky, Eugeniusz Dabrowski, Benjamin Zysman, Jules Schelvis (photo Thaler) 11 April 2015

-Liesbeth Heenk interviews Manny Steinberg – April 2015
+Liesbeth Heenk interviewed Manny Steinberg – April 2015

 Manny Steinberg is the sole survivor of a large Jewish family from Radom (Poland).
 As a teenager he was taken to the camps together with his father, Chaim and younger brother Stanley.
 His stepmother Genia and younger brother Jacob were gassed upon arrival at Treblinka.
 As an almost 90 year old, he visited Germany for the first time since the liberation, accompanied by his family in April, 2015.
 Manny Steinberg was invited to join the 70-year commemoration of the liberation of KZ-Vaihingen/Enz in Germany.
 The seven other survivors were: Isaak Akerman from Israel, Eugeniusz Dabrowski from Poland, Jules Schelvis from The Netherlands, Boleslaw Urbański from Poland, Ted Weisbord from Florida, Jerzy Wojciewski from Poland and Ben Zysman from Connecticut.